Steps to Apply for an Undergraduate Degree

 A cross-campus transfer student has completed college coursework on the University of Michigan-Ann Arbor campus but is not currently enrolled at the School of Public Health.
 Students are eligible to apply to cross-campus transfer in their sophomore year.

-External transfer students: use the Transfer Credit Equivalency Database to find out how your coursework completed at a U.S. college or university applies to the University of Michigan School of Public Health prerequisite courses.
+External transfer students should use the Transfer Credit Equivalency Database to find out how your coursework completed at a U.S. college or university applies to the University of Michigan School of Public Health prerequisite courses.
 Find more information on the Transfer Credit webpage.

 Both external transfer and cross-campus transfer applicants are strongly encouraged to set up an advising appointment with an undergraduate admissions team member to discuss transferable credits (if applicable), progress toward the prerequisite courses, and the application process before applying.
 You may contact sph-inquiries@umich.edu to set up an appointment.